 The St. Paul skyway is slightly easier to navigate than the Minneapolis system because it's smaller and there are more skyway maps dotted about the system.
 A free St. Paul Skyway map is an essential piece of equipment, so be sure to pick up one up at your earliest convenience at any of the area hotels or major attractions.
-Until you get your hands on one, study this map of the St. Paul Skyway System or download the iPhone or Android map app.
+Until you get your hands on one, study the online map of the St. Paul Skyway System or download the iPhone or Android map app.

 You should know that the skyways are not open 24 hours a day.
 The city of St. Paul owns the skyways and therefore sets the hours for the system.
 Most of St. Paul's skyways are open from 6 a.m. until 2 a.m.
 However, some may close anywhere from 7 p.m. to midnight, depending on the location, time of year, and demand.

-Building and Attractions Linked by the St. Paul Skyways
+Building and Attractions Linked by the Skyways